advanced-security/teams-secret-scanning-notifier-azure-function/README.md

 You will need a name, a description, a homepage URL (which can just be `https://github.com/`, if you like), and a webhook URL.

 The webhook URL is the URL of the Function App you created earlier.
+You should use a secure secret for the webhook secret, since this authenticates that this GitHub App is making requests to your Functions App.

+Leave the option selected to "Enabled SSL verification".

 You will also need to select the events you want to receive, by giving the app the relevant permissions, and then selecting which events should be sent to the webhook.

+### Adding a private key

+To add to the secret-based authentication, you need to add a private key to the GitHub App, which is also checked by the Functions App.

+In the configuration for the GitHub App, click on the "Generate a private key" button.
+This will automatically download the private key as a `.pem` file.
+Save the private key somewhere safe.

 ## Installing the GitHub App